{11/29/25} -Start

 Another potential piece of 3DS lost media would be the themes, badges from the badge arcade, and promotional videos from either the eShop or the special distribution networks like Spot Pass.

-{7/24/25}
+{7/24/25} -Start

 I find it interesting how people still discuss, and theorize about old games more than new ones.